 How does the single source of truth work?

 A single source of truth works by first identifying a primary location for storing organizational data.
-Aggregate all data components from multiple departments and systems into the primary area — like a project management workspace.
+Aggregate all data components from multiple departments and systems into the primary area — like a project or professional services management workspace.

 All departmental teams provide complete access to their data, information, and systems.
 Leading project management teams use smart automation to integrate departmental data into their single source of truth.